 Manual transfers can be quite time consuming, and not all users can rely on cPanel for backup and site migration.
 That’s where plugins come in — there are plugins available that can help you move all of your website’s files, including WordPress’ own VaultPress, as well as Duplicator, All-in-One WP Migration, and UpdraftPlus.

 Step 4: Add Redirection

 Once you’ve moved your files, you’ll need to add redirection by editing the .htaccess file at your old domain.
-Because your domain name has changed, you’ll need a way to send users automatically from the old link to your new link.
-Otherwise they’ll see an HTTP 404 Page Not Found error.
+Because your website domain name has changed, you’ll need a way to send users automatically from the old link to your new link.
+Otherwise, they’ll see an HTTP 404 Page Not Found error.